NVIDIA/NeMo/docs/source/nlp/text_normalization.rst

 After that, the two trained models can be used to initialize a `DuplexTextNormalizationModel <https://github.com/NVIDIA/NeMo/blob/main/nemo/collections/nlp/models/duplex_text_normalization/duplex_tn.py/>`__ that can be used for end-to-end inference.
 An example script for evaluation is provided here: `duplex_text_normalization_test.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/duplex_text_normalization/duplex_text_normalization_test.py>`__.
 The script for inference of the full pipeline is provided here: `duplex_text_normalization_infer.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/duplex_text_normalization/duplex_text_normalization_infer.py>`__.
-This script also allows you to interactively run inference in the terminal.
+This script runs inference from a raw text file or an interactive terminal.
 The term *duplex* refers to the fact that our system can be trained to do both TN and ITN.
 However, you can also specifically train the system for only one of the tasks.